BINPIPE/devops-sre-interview-prep/README.md

-# DevOps Questions & Exercises
+# DevOps Interview Questions & Exercises

 :information_source: &nbsp;This repo contains questions and exercises on various technical topics, sometimes related to DevOps and SRE :)